-Villa by 1960s architect Gio Ponti
+Villa influenced by 1960s architect Gio Ponti

-When we first bought the Villa Ponti Bellavista, designed by Italy’s most famous architect, Gio Ponti, we thought the renovation and restoration of mid-century villa in Lake Como would be simple.
+When we first bought the Villa Ponti Bellavista, influenced by Italy’s most famous architect, Gio Ponti, we thought the renovation and restoration of mid-century villa in Lake Como would be simple.
 All the original 1960s bathrooms were intact, without a single broken tile, and the original marble and wooden floors were in perfect condition.
 We thought it just needed a lick of paint.

 Like all home renovators, we couldn’t have predicted what we’d find after starting the restoration of mid-century villa in Lake Como.